microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         **This is a required value in all CheckFileInfo responses.**

     Version
-        The current version of the file based on the server’s file versioning schema, as a **string**.
+        The current version of the file based on the server's file version schema, as a **string**.
 This value must change when the file changes, and version values must never repeat for a given file.
         **This is a required value in all CheckFileInfo responses.**